MountiesGaming/qb-stashes/README.md

 Configurable Stashes for QBCore with options of locking to job, gang or CitizenID.
 Can be used for donator MLOs or businesses that requires stashes

-Upated to use QBCore Drawtext to remove a dependency and a sound for opening the stash

-Also added the ability to create public stashes, that are accessable by anyone
+New Features:

+QBCore Drawtext
+Stash opening sound
+Public Stashes
-Added qb-target support
+qb-target option

 ## Example Config